protect your interest as a debtor when goods are repossessed

 How to exercise a NZ creditor's right to repossession

-In exercising a right of repossession as a creditor you must comply with the requirements set out in the CREDIT (REPOSSESSION) ACT 1997.
+In exercising a right of repossession as a New Zealand creditor you must comply with the requirements set out in the CREDIT (REPOSSESSION) ACT 1997.
 The Act applies to all "credit agreements", which means hire-purchase agreements and other security instruments, such as chattel mortgages (secured loans) and security interests over motor vehicles.